LIMUNIMI/ASMD/docs/Scientific_notes.rst

 scores, so that the training data consists of scores at the same average BPM as the performance; the misaligned data, then, consists of times at the same average BPM.

+Misaligned data are therefore more similar to a new performance than to a symbolic score; for most of MIR applications, however, misaligned data are enough for both training and evaluation.

 BPM for `score` alignment
 -------------------------